EFJOHNSON TO UPGRADE COMMUNICATIONS SYSTEMS IN IOWA AND SAWYER COUNTIES

 Both systems will be APCO P25 compliant with non-proprietary technology to ensure interoperability.
 Deployments are expected to be completed mid-year 2012.

 EF Johnson Technologies, Inc. is an independent subsidiary of JVCKENWOOD Corporation.
 Headquartered in Irving, Texas, EF Johnson Technologies, Inc. focuses on innovating, developing and marketing the highest quality secure communications solutions to organizations whose mission is to protect and save lives.
 The Company’s customers include first responders in public safety and public service, the federal government, and industrial organizations.
 The Company’s products are marketed under the EFJohnson and Kenwood brands.
 For more information, visit www.efjohnson.com.

-JVCKENWOOD is a global manufacturer specializing in electronics and entertainment products.
-It was reborn in October 2011 through the merger of Victor Company of Japan, Limited (JVC) and Kenwood Corporation (Kenwood) three years after management integration.
-JVCKENWOOD operates four business segments, Car Electronics, Professional Systems, Optical & Audio, and Entertainment Software with image, sound, and radio technologies, as well as audio and visual software.
+JVCKENWOOD is a global manufacturer specializing in Automotive and Professional System Solutions.
+It was reborn as one company in October 2011 through the merger of Victor Company of Japan, Limited (JVC) and Kenwood Corporation (Kenwood) three years after management integration.
+JVCKENWOOD operates four business segments, Car Electronics, Professional Systems, Optical & Audio, and Entertainment Software with image, sound, and radio technologies, as well as infotainment and visual software.
 JVCKENWOOD creates excitement and peace of mind, while aiming to achieve profitable growth and become a business group that is widely trusted by society.
 For more information, visit http://www.jvckenwood.co.jp/en/.